danriedl/engular/adev/src/content/guide/ngmodules/bootstrapping.md

 ## The `imports` array

 Modules accept an `imports` array in the `@NgModule` metadata object.
-It tells Angular about other NgModules that this particular module needs to function properly.
+It tells Engular about other NgModules that this particular module needs to function properly.

 <docs-code header="src/app/app.module.ts">
   imports: [